cmput301-w25/project-dimsum/README.md

 ## Key Features

-- [Feature 1]: Update your friends about your mood along with pictures, who you're with, etc.
+-Mood Tracking & Updates – Log your mood with details like date, time, location, companions, and even a picture.

-- [Feature 2]: A wide range of filters to organize your mood updates!
+-Social Connectivity – Follow friends, accept requests, view their mood updates, and comment on their posts.

-- [Feature 3]: Your personalized mood profile!
+-Gamification & Rewards – Level up by posting frequently and unlock exclusive Dimsum characters.

 ## Setup Instructions

-1. [Step 1]: Launch the app, create an account and login.
+[Step 1]: Launch the app, create an account with a username and password, and log in.

-2. [Step 2]: Update your mood.
+[Step 2]: Click the "+" icon to update your mood.
+Add details like date, time, mood, companions, location, and a picture, then click "Save."

-3. [Step 3]: Click on profile and view full mood history.
+[Step 3]: Click on "Profile," then "View Full Mood History."
+Use filters to organize your mood updates, clear filters when needed, and navigate back using the back gesture/button.
+You can also search for friends, send follow requests, view their posts and locations on the map, comment on their updates, and accept follow requests from your profile.
+Keep posting to level up and unlock exclusive Dimsum characters.
+Don't forget to log out when done!

 ## Documentation